dailystory/docs/articles/changelog/2021/february.md

 # DailyStory Product Updates for February 2021
+## February 28, 2021
+* Bug with event wireup in campaigns

 ## February 27, 2021
 * Remove select all option on segment bulk edit